High School Enrollment Options

 Which days will you attend your school?

 Students will be in a cohort based on grade level, academic course work, or specialized program.
 Each cohort will be assigned to attend face-to-face two days per week, with the other three days on distance learning.
 After Labor Day, this option will shift to a five day a week, in-school model.

 High school students choosing option one will transition to being in school five-days-a-week on Sept.
 14.

 Option Two: Learn from home in Duval HomeRoom

 This is the same distance learning option that all students used when COVID-19 forced remote, home-based learning in March.
 Students remain enrolled in their school and have teachers who are on staff at their school.
 This year, Duval HomeRoom students will participate in live lessons following their school's normal daily class schedule.
 Students will need to log into class online during their normal class time.

 Because all specialized programs and electives cannot be delivered both in-school and through distance learning, elective choices for high school students may be limited in the Duval HomeRoom option.

-Registration for Duval HomeRoom will run July 14-31.
+Late registration for Duval HomeRoom ends on Wednesday, Aug.
+26. Placement for late applicants is based on seat availability.
 The registration form will be available in FOCUS.
 To register, you will need a parent FOCUS account linked to your children.
 If you do not have a parent account, you can establish your account and link your children by clicking here.
 Students choosing this option can also choose to return to their regular school at the end of each grading period or earlier under extenuating circumstances.